 There are a few methods your doctor might suggest.

 Hormonal : Birth control pills or estrogen patches and vaginal rings may help lower the number of menstrual migraines you have or make them less severe.
 But they don’t work for everyone.
 In some cases, they could make your migraines worse.

 If you get migraines with auras, using birth control that contains estrogen and progesterone isn’t a safe option.
 Taking it could make you more likely to have a stroke.
 Other reasons your doctor may not want you to take birth control for your menstrual migraines:

 If nothing else works, your doctor may prescribe a drug called leuprolide acetate (Eligard, Lupron Depot).
 It drops the estrogen levels in your body, but it does have side effects.
 Because of this, it’s often thought of as a last resort.

 Medicines that treat migraines: The drugs used most often to treat menstrual migraines can also help prevent them.
-These include NSAIDs and triptans, such as:
+These include NSAIDs and triptans or ditans, such as:

 - Eletriptan (Relpax)

 - Frovatriptan (Frova)

 - Lasmiditan (Reyvow)

 - Rizatriptan (Maxalt)